sdesena/above-ground-biomass-machine-learning/README.md

 The methodology included the following key components:

-- **Sampling Techniques:** Methods for selecting representative data samples.
+- **Sampling Techniques:** Methods for selecting representative data samples such as grid and random sampling.
-- **Cross-Validation:** Used to assess model performance and avoid overfitting.
+- **K-Fold Cross-Validation:** Used to assess model performance and avoid overfitting.
-- **Variable Selection:** Identification of relevant features for model training.
+- **Variable Selection:** Identification of relevant features for model training with Mean Decrease in Accuracy (MDA) and Mean Decrease in Impurity (MDI).
-- **Hyperparameter Optimization:** Fine-tuning model parameters for improved accuracy.
+- **Hyperparameter Optimization:** Fine-tuning model parameters with Bayesian and Random Search for improved accuracy
 - **Model Explanation with SHAP:** Interpreting model predictions to understand feature contributions.
 - **Validation with NFI Data:** Comparing model predictions with data from the National Forest Inventory (NFI).